dfinity/wg-identity-authentication/topics/consent-msg.md

    * If the user approves the canister call, continue with step 5.
    * If the user rejects the canister call (or does not respond within a certain time frame), the wallet returns an error to the relying party.
 No further steps are executed.
 5. The request is signed, submitted to the IC.
-6. The certified response is retrieved using read state requests and returned to the relying party.
+6. The certified response is retrieved using read state requests
+7. A message should be displayed to the user that indicates whether the canister call was successful or not.
+8. The response returned to the relying party.

 ### Cold Wallet Use-Case